movie-book-recommender/movie-book-backend/documentation/backend.md

     pip install flask_sqlalchemy
     ```

-* Code for backend the API is available in [app.py](app.py).
+* Code for backend the APIs is available for [movies](../main/movies.py) and [books](../main/routes_books.py).

-* To establish connection with the database, the following command was run in the command line:
+* To establish connection with the database, the following command needs to be run in the command line:
     ```
     export DATABASE_URL="postgresql://user:password@localhost:5432/mvbkdb"
     ```

-* Backend API is run from command line with the following command:
+* Backend API can be run from command line in the virtual machine with the following command:
     ```
     flask run --host=0.0.0.0 --port=3000
     ```